ryanwang520/api-docs/README.md

 ## Infrastructure

-The static website is hosted in GitHub Pages, with a custom domain that is dev.happyscribe.co.
+The static website is hosted in GitHub Pages, with a custom domain that is dev.happyscribe.com.
 That's it!

 ## Built With